 Internships at Alice James Books

-To apply for an internships, students must complete an application and send a resume which is reviewed by AJB staff.
+To apply for an internships, students must send a letter of interest and their resume to Managing Editor, Alyssa Neptune (email@example.com), which are then reviewed by AJB staff.
 Internships are extremely competitive, and students are encouraged to apply at least one semester prior to the proposed internship.

 All students are welcome to apply and no prior experience in the publishing field is required; however, experience in writing, computers, or communications are qualifications we commonly seek.